A hybrid program over 10 weeks

 The workshop brought together like-minded people and gave me the support I needed to set clear training objectives for my team.’
 Elyse LaFace, Environmental Specialist

-If you want to learn the secrets of the most successful environmental training programs to ensure your training has the best chance of succeeding, then this is the workshop for you.
+If you want to learn the secrets of the most successful environmental training programs to ensure your training has the best chance of succeeding, then this is the Success Program is for you.

 It will enable you build a robust environment and sustainability training program with confidence that you are building on a proven methodology.

-Who stands to benefit from this Program Success Workshop?
+Who stands to benefit from this Success Program?

-This workshop is for any organization that wants to enjoy the benefits of the higher staff engagement, productivity and profitability that environmental training will yield.
+This 10-week hybrid program is for any organization that wants to enjoy the benefits of the higher staff engagement, productivity and profitability that environmental training will yield.
 In particular, it works for:

-- environment and sustainability program managers who want to:
+- environment and sustainability managers who want to:

 - work out if training could be a solution for them, and learn how to assess the effectiveness of both their training and their wider environmental management programensure their in-house training programs are aligned with business outcomes as well as regulatory obligations and wider community visions